 Target audiences are groups of people—such as departments or teams—that you can recommend for users to share their items with.
 You can add them to users' sharing settings in a Google service, such as Google Drive, to encourage users to share items with a more specific or limited audience rather than your entire organization.
+You can't add non-Google accounts, including visitor accounts, to a target audience.

 Target audiences provide users with another way to share their items, in addition to link-sharing with your entire organization or sharing directly with users or groups.
 With admin-recommended audiences, you can: